 Recently our source for Cordierite rods and components has gone out of business and I have been unable to find a reasonable replacement for those products.
 For now all I can offer in this department of "Donuts and Rods" are the #5 size.
 For the future we still have a good supply of the #5 Mulite Donuts.
 Some customers are using our #3 element and encasing them in Fused quartz tubing for support and hanging them in the #5 donuts.
 This ends up being a fairly long element.
 If you are interested in this approach please give me a call.
+Dudley Giberson at 603-456-3569

-#5 Donut Mulite ID=0.450" OD=0.780 Cost \$1.25
+Mulite ID=0.450" OD=0.780 Cost \$1.25